ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 7. Click **Create virtual server instance**.

-### Enable the maintenance security group
+### Add virtual servers to the maintenance security group
+{: #add-vsi-to-maintenance}

-For administrative work on the servers, you have to associate the specific VSI with the maintenance security group.
+For administrative work on the servers, you have to associate the specific virtual servers with the maintenance security group.
 In the following, you will enable maintenance, log into the private server, update the software package information, then disassociate the security group again.

 Let's enable the maintenance security group for the server.

 1. Navigate to **Security groups** and select **vpc-secure-maintenance-sg** security group.
 2. Click **Attached interfaces**, then **Edit interfaces**.
-3. Expand **vpc-secure-private-vsi** and activate the selection next to **primary** in the **Interfaces** column.
+3. Expand the virtual server instances and activate the selection next to **primary** in the **Interfaces** column.
 4. Click **Save** for the changes to be applied.

 ### Connect to the instance

-To SSH into the instance using its **private IP**, you will use the bastion host as your **jump host**.
+To SSH into an instance using its **private IP**, you will use the bastion host as your **jump host**.

-1. For the private IP address, navigate to **Virtual server instances**, then click on **vpc-secure-private-vsi**.
+1. Obtain the private IP address of a virtual server instance under **Virtual server instances**.
 2. Use the ssh command with `-J` to log into the server with the bastion **floating IP** address you used earlier and the server **Private IP** address shown under **Network interfaces**.

    ```sh